-14. Arraignments / first time pleas will continue by way of In-Person Hearings on weekdays (i) in New Providence between 10:00 a.m. -3:30 p.m. (ii) in Grand Bahama between 9:30 a.m. -3:00 p.m. and (iii) in Abaco between 9:30 a.m. -1:00 p.m.
+- 14. Arraignments / first time pleas will continue by way of In-Person Hearings on weekdays (i) in New Providence between 10:00 a.m. -4:00 p.m. (ii) in Grand Bahama between 9:30 a.m.
+4:00 p.m. and (iii) in Abaco between 9:30 a.m.
+4:00 p.m.
 Only persons who must be in the court room will be allowed to enter and in any event no more than 10 persons at any time.
-The hearings will be sequenced under the oversight of the Police to avoid overcrowding.

-15. Bail / Variation of bail applications - will continue to be heard in New Providence, Grand Bahama and Abaco at the times and subject to the conditions applicable to arraignments in each of those Islands.
+The hearings will be sequenced under the oversight of the Court Marshalls and the Police to avoid overcrowding. - 15.
+Bail / Variation of bail applications will continue to be heard in New Providence, Grand Bahama and Abaco at the times and subject to the conditions applicable to arraignments in each of those Islands. - 16. (i) Criminal trials and juvenile cases in New Providence have resumed and will continue to be heard by In-Person Hearings.
+The suspension of criminal trials in Grand Bahama and Abaco has been lifted and such trials will continue to be heard by In-Person Hearings.
+All trials will be conducted in accordance with physical distancing requirements and other public health protocols. - (ii) Coroner Inquests have resumed and will continue to be heard by In-Person Hearings. - 17.
+Remands will continue either by Videoconference with the Remand Court at the BDOCS facility or In Person Hearings at the Remand Court.